 Sean Burns is an artist, editor and writer.
-He is the director of the film Dorothy Towers and the co-founder of Queer Street Press, an independent publishing imprint.
-He writes extensively on art and culture and sits on an advisory council at Tate.
-He has also been a visiting lecturer at the Royal College of Art, London, and Ruskin School of Art, University of Oxford.
-His work has appeared at venues internationally, including Auto Italia and the British Film Institute, London; Edinburgh Art Festival; TULCA Festival of Visual Arts, Galway; the Attenborough Centre for Creative Arts, Sussex; and Goswell Road, Paris.
-In 2023, Tate Publishing released his book, Death, which explores the relationships between life, love and mortality in art.
-In 2024, he received a residency and development grant from Montez Press.
-He lives in London and is an associate editor of frieze.
+He directed the film Dorothy Towers and co-founded Queer Street Press, an independent publishing imprint.
+He writes extensively on art and culture and serves on an advisory council at Tate.
+He has taught as a visiting lecturer at the Royal College of Art, London, and the Ruskin School of Art, University of Oxford.

 Press for Dorothy Towers